 PRO TIP: The Hungarian ticket system is one of Budapest’s top tourist complaints.
 To avoid frustration (and a possible fine), be sure to always validate your ticket when starting your trip.
 Note that transfer tickets must be validated at the start of your trip and at the point of transfer.

 For the best and most affordable accommodations, your best bet is to book a hostel in the city center or green belt.
-Check out Animation City Hostel, which offers great value in the downtown area (a single bed in a 2-person room runs about $20-25USD per night).

 Some of the site’s top-rated and top-reviewed options include: